jahangir842/shinobi/README.md

 ### 3. Accessing Shinobi

+There are two ways to access the Shinobi web interface:

+#### Using NodePort

 The Shinobi web interface is exposed via a `NodePort`.
 To access it, you need the IP address of one of your Kubernetes nodes and the port specified in the service.

 1. Find the `NodePort` for the `http` service: